kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-applications.md

 - Cybersecurity: AI is used to detect and prevent cyber threats by analyzing patterns of malicious activities.
 Companies like Darktrace employ AI for real-time threat detection.

-# Self-Assessment:
+# Think, Share and Discuss:

 Think of a use case that you haven't seen in this lesson and try to explain how AI can be used to solve it.
+The highest voted answer will be featured in the next lesson.

-Share that with us below:
+Share it with us on Discord [here](https://discord.com/channels/1167059986019520563/1167060638300913786):
-TODO: Add your answer here.